Computing with necklaces on elliptic curves: Reduction of a necklace

 \subsection{Bad reduction}

 Suppose now that $E$ has bad reduction at $\lambda$.

 First, if the reduction of $E$ is potentially multiplicative, i.e., $j(E)$ has negative valuation at $\lambda$, then the reduction will be one of the cusps of $X$ over $\FF_{\lambda}$.
-We could use the description of necklaces on Tate curves as in Proposition~6 in~\cite{necklaces} to decide which of the $\tfrac{p-1}{2}$~cusps the point reduces to, but we have not implemented this.
+We could use the description of necklaces on Tate curves as in the proof of Proposition~6 in~\cite{necklaces} to decide which of the $\tfrac{p-1}{2}$~cusps the point reduces to, but we have not implemented this.

 Otherwise, $j(E)$ is integral at $\lambda$.
 We will need to reduce the $j$-invariants $j(E/C)$, which belong to the $p$-isogeny field $L$, or the kernel polynomials, whose coefficients are in~$L$.
 Over $L$ the elliptic curve $E$ will acquire good reduction at primes above $\lambda$ due to the following lemma.
 Therefore the $j$-invariants and polynomials can be reduced at the chosen prime $\mathfrak{L}$ above~$\lambda$.
-The obtained reduced curve $\tilde E/\FF_{\lambda}$ will admit a model defined over $\FF_{\lambda}$ and so the reduced information will look exactly like in the case of good reduction.
+The obtained reduced elliptic curve $\tilde E/\FF_{\mathfrak{L}}$ will admit a non-singular model defined over $\FF_{\lambda}$ as its $j$-invariant lies in $\FF_{\lambda}$.
+Thus the reduced information will look exactly like in the case of good reduction.

 \begin{lem} Let $E$ be an elliptic curve defined over a local field $k$ of residual characteristic~$\ell$.
 If $E$ admits an isogeny $E\to E'$ defined over $k$ of prime degree $p>3$ with $(p,\lambda)=1$, then $E$ has semistable reduction. \end{lem}